jonwilks/recipe-duck/README.md

 # Recipe Duck 🦆

-Convert recipe images to structured markdown using AI.
+Convert recipe images to structured markdown using AI, with optional Notion database integration.

 ## Overview

 Recipe Duck analyzes images of recipes (photos or screenshots) and extracts them into a standardized markdown format.
 It uses Claude's vision capabilities to understand ingredients, instructions, and metadata from recipe images.
+You can save recipes as markdown files or push them directly to a Notion database.

 ## Setup